"

 By the end of this chapter, you will be able to:

-1. explain what course alignment is in your own words.
+1. explain course alignment in your own words.

 4. write measurable course outcomes.